sr99622/libonvif/README.md

     Manual Time Setting will use the computer hosting the application to derive the time sent to the camera.
 The computer will send a UTC time to the camera and the camera will calculate its time based on the Time Zone and DST information that it has in its settings.

     UTC as Local setting is a specific type of manual setting that will force the camera into displaying the same time as the computer host.
 This is done by setting the camera Time Zone to UTC0 and setting the time on the camera to match the application computer host time.
 As UTC time is not dependent on DST, issues associated with DST can be ignored.
 If the computer time is accurate and regularly updated, this can be a good strategy for many cameras, as it circumvents a lot of ambiguity in time setting configurations which may be inaccurate or outdated.
-Note that some cameras, if connected to the internet, may eventually resort to hidden NTP settings that will reset the camera time to UTC if this strategy is employed.
+Note that some cameras, if connected to the internet, may eventually resort to hidden NTP settings that will reset the camera time (often incorrectly) if this strategy is employed.
 If a camera is using this type of NTP access, it is advisable to isolate it from the internet as a security precaution.
-If this is not practical or desired, the time zone and DST settings can be used such that the camera displays the correct time.
+If this is not practical or desired, the time zone and DST settings can be used such that the camera perhaps might display the correct time.

     Ultimately, there are many variations and inconsistencies when dealing with camera times.
-In most cases, UTC as Local will provide the best results, as the camera algorithms for time setting are often opaque and in many cases incomplete or incorrect.
+In most cases, UTC as Local with cameras isolated from the internet will provide the best results.
+Camera algorithms for time setting are often opaque and in many cases incomplete or incorrect.
 Cameras with proper time setting implementations can be set using the Time Zone and DST settings, but should be verified for accuracy and completeness, especially regarding DST.
 NTP use is discouraged, as cameras should be isolated from the internet as a security precaution.
 Using an NTP server on the internal network does not provide any advantage over Manual time setting via the application host computer.

 </details>